How to participate in the Laurie Dake Challenge

 |Announcement of the winner in the opening ceremony||3rd June 2019|

-The Laurie Dake Challenge Application
+The Laurie Dake Challenge Application is closed

 Practical experience is the key to a successful career in the geosciences, and that is exactly what the Laurie Dake Challenge can provide for you.
 We invite university teams of three to five students to apply from 10 October.

 Every team that applies will receive a data set, which is sponsored by BP, to work with.
 They will have the opportunity to analyze and propose a full development plan of a discovered hydrocarbon resource.